MechanicOfTheSequence/nosedocs-new/noseblog.md

 in the bigger picture, they *need* saviours now, and this precess is essentially an alchemical process whereby the inhaibtants of earth are forced to be a step 5 creator, or figure out how to climb the power structure

 [1]: I'm going to mix the terms "flip" and reversal from now on, because what I will show is that it does not need to be a flip, and as long as the polarity is observed, the planet can continue on without any major cataclysm, if it observes the polarity change.

+[2]: thinking about this later, maybe not because the planets in our solar system seem to go in the same direction and not in couter-rotating spheres -- so perhaps not.
+I don't know.
+I guess we'll have to wait to find out.

 ### 2020-11-01 ??:?? - the different versions of moses and non-linear time
 ### 2020-10-25 ??:?? - horus the aquarian deity